sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/study-plan.md

 ## Special Cases
 Erasmus students who will spend a period abroad can seek the assistance of the study plan evaluation committee to immediately modify their study plan if they encounter serious administrative problems at the host institution.
-Moreover students who cannot attend courses provided in their study plan due to class overlaps or unforeseen changes in their schedule can seek the assistance of the study plan evaluation committee to make immediate changes to resolve such conflicts.
+Moreover, students who cannot attend courses provided in their study plan due to class overlaps or unforeseen changes in their schedule can seek the assistance of the study plan evaluation committee to make immediate changes to resolve such conflicts.

 ## Contacts
 The study plan evaluation committee can open a support ticket by writing an email to: mastercs_studyplans@di.uniroma1.it.
 The committee invites students not to ask questions whose answers are already present in the text above.